 (There are basically three types of people in the church.
 These types are distinguished by the way their minds operate.
 Let me share these three types with you and let’s see which category you fall into.

-(II) The Soulish – These people are those who are ruled by their intellect, their will and their emotions.
+These people are those who are ruled by their intellect, their will, and their emotions.
 These folks are harder to spot than the sensual.
 In fact, there is a very fine line between the soulish person and the truly spiritual person.
-To be intellectual, emotional or to possess a strong will is not necessarily to be spiritual!
+To be intellectual, emotional, or to possess a strong will is not necessarily to be spiritual!
 Let me illustrate:

-(a) The Intellect – A person may know the Bible forward and backwards and be a walking concordance, but that does not mean that they are a spiritual person.
+A person may know the Bible forward and backward and be a walking concordance, but that does not mean that they are a spiritual person.
 Knowing the letter of the Word is far different from living out the spirit of the Word.

-(b) The Emotions – A man may shout and cry in the services.
+A man may shout and cry in the services.
 He may lift his hands to praise the Lord.
 These things are not wrong, but neither are they always spiritual in nature!
-Too often they are merely actions of the emotions.
+Very often they are merely actions of emotions.
 The same person who shouts on Sunday may be in the valley on Wednesday.
 If he were genuinely spiritual, he could shout in either place!

-(d) The Spiritual – This kind of individual is very rare in the church.
+This kind of individual is very rare in the church.
 These are people who are under the control of the Holy Spirit.
-He controls their thinking, their actions, their speech.
+He controls their thinking, their actions, and their speech.
 He rules their lives.
 They have given over total control to Him and they have no life but that which He gives them!
 This is God’s will for every believer, (Ephesians 5:18.)

 (How can we know the difference?
 Well, the sensual person is not hard to spot.
 They stand out because they are so selfish and carnal in the way they live.
 However, the line between the soulish and the spiritual person is so fine that there is just one indicator in the universe that can tell the difference.
 That instrument is the order of God, (Hebrews 4:12).
 It is the only thing that can teach us the difference between the soulish and the spiritual.
 That verse says that it is the “discerner” of our thoughts and our motives.
 That word comes from the same word that gives us the word “critic.”